Status DataClose notification

 Focus Area

-IN-SCOPE VULNERABILITIES (WEB, MOBILE)
+IN-SCOPE VULNERABILITIES WEB VULNERABILITIES

 • We are interested in the following vulnerabilities: